tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 complete flights because they are implicitly acknowledged by the receipt of the next flight, which generally immediately follows the flight.
-As explained in {{state-machine-duplication}}, each category of post-handshake messages (e.g. NewSessionTicket or KeyUpdate) is treated as an individual handshake.
+As explained in {{state-machine-duplication}}, each category of post-handshake messages (e.g., NewSessionTicket or KeyUpdate) is treated as an individual handshake.
 For example, a KeyUpdate sent in response to a KeyUpdate with update_requested does not implicitly acknowledge that message.
 Implementations MAY acknowledge the records corresponding to each transmission of